learn-co-students/basic-nested-forms-v-000/README.md

 ## Objectives

 1. Construct a nested params hash with data about the primary object and a belongs to and has many association.
-2. Use the conventional key names for associated data (assoication_attributes).
+2. Use the conventional key names for associated data (association_attributes).
 3. Name form inputs correctly to create a nested params hash with belongs to and has many associated data.
 4. Define a conventional association writer for the primary model to properly instantiate associations based on the nested params association data.
 5. Define a custom association writer for the primary model to properly instantiate associations with custom logic (like unique by name) on the nested params association data.